paraseba/blog/posts/2015-12-28-an-exercise-on-monoids/index.markdown

 ---
 title: An exercise using Monoids
 description: A simple but interesting Haskell problem using Monoids and Foldable
+meta-title: A Haskell exercise using Monoids and Foldable
+meta-description: Title: An exercise using Monoids, Topic: Monoids Foldable and Lazyness, Language: Haskell, Published: 2015-12-28
 ---

 I found a fun exercise in